DTACat/Custom-Effects-For-Guilded/README.md

 # Profile Effects For [Guilded](https://www.guilded.gg/)

 # !Warning!
-This is highly buggy and will not be updated unless it just doiesnt work!
+This is highly buggy and will not be updated unless it just doesnt work!

 ## How To Use